daeh/zotero-markdb-connect/README.md

 ## Example Markdown Note

-In this example Markdown note (`@saxe2017emobtom.md`), the _MarkDBConnect_ will use the yaml metadata keyword `citekey` to find the BetterBibTeX citekey (`saxe2017emobtom`) to determine which Zotero item to associate with the Markdown file.
+In this example Markdown note (`@saxe2017emobtom.md`), the _MarkDB-Connect_ will use the yaml metadata keyword `citekey` to find the BetterBibTeX citekey (`saxe2017emobtom`) to determine which Zotero item to associate with the Markdown file.
 Notice that the Markdown file can include other BetterBibTeX citekeys and Zotero-Item-Keys, which are ignored by the plugin.

 ```markdown
 ---